Clerbout-Francois/Holonomic_robot_for_education/README.md

 Once these informations have been entered, you can upload the programme to the ESP32.

-(If this error occurs during an upload attempt : "A fatal error occurred : Failed to connect to ESP32 : Timed out waiting for packet header", press the BOOT button throughout the upload until "Connecting" disappears from the screen to make way for the upload).
+(If this error occurs during an upload attempt : "A fatal error occurred : Failed to connect to ESP32 : Timed out waiting for packet header", press the BOOT button throughout the upload until "Connecting" disappears from the serial monitor to make way for the upload).

 Once the program has been uploaded, the ESP32 will connect to the specified internet network and you will see the following screen on your serial monitor showing the IP address of your local server :